Manual ZTP Invocation

 |Command or Action||Purpose|

-Will try 4x10 breakout on 100 GE interfaces that supports breakout and are operationally down after no-shut.
-If the 10x10 breakout configure brings any 10GE interface operationally up, the breakout configuration will stay, otherwise it will be reverted.
+Tries the 4x10 breakout on 100 GE interfaces that supports breakout and are operationally down after no-shut.
+If the 10x10 breakout configure brings any 10GE interface operationally up, the breakout configuration is retained; if not, the breakout configuration is reverted.

 ztp initiate dataport

-Invoke DHCP sessions on all data ports which are up or could be brought up.
+Invokes DHCP sessions on all data ports that are either up or could be brought up.
 ZTP runs in the background.
-Please use show logging or look at /disk0:/ztp/ztp.log to check progress.